 Also worthwhile as a coffee table book for those with an interest in ancient history and/or the Altai region (small crowd, I admit!).
 Accompanying a groundbreaking exhibition in the Smithsonian, the book traces the sophisticated culture of the Scythians and their neighbours living in Kazakhstan around 2000 years ago.

 Kazakhstan has inspired some of the most depressing books in Russian literature (not an easy feat).
-A day in the life of Ivan Denisovitsh was based on Solzhenitsyn’s time in a labour camp in Ekibastuz, while Dostoyevski started The House of the Dead in Semey.
+One day in the life of Ivan Denisovich was based on Solzhenitsyn’s time in a labour camp in Ekibastuz, while Dostoyevski started The House of the Dead in Semey.
 Alexander Chudakov won awards with A Gloom Is Cast Upon the Ancient Steps (untranslated thus far), which takes place in a fictional town in Kazakhstan and describes life under Stalinist Russia.
-All brilliant books, but not included here since Kazakhstan is really just a backdrop to the story, rather than the actual subject.
+All brilliant books, but not included here since Kazakhstan is really just a faint backdrop to the story.

 Zahir – Paolo Coelho

 If you are a fan of Paolo Coelho and are planning a trip to Kazakhstan, Zahir will give you a taste for the empty steppes.
 Easy to read with a clear message, Zahir is good for those long train rides through the endless green flatlands of Kazakhstan.
 If you are not a fan of Paolo Coelho, you know what to do.

 A thriller set in Almaty?
 Yes, it works!
 The plot is original, with modern, plausible geopolitical strands woven into a fictional story about a man with exceptional senses.
 The writing is good, the plot pushes forward at pace and there is a good sense of place here: the author describes Kazakhstan well.